Edit in GitHubLog an issue

 exports.main = main;

-You can run the action locally using the CLI with:
+You can run the action locally using the CLI using:

 Copied to your clipboard